 While there is vast choice of vegan ice-creams in stores, it is also super easy to prepare additive-free ice-cream with frozen bananas and other fruits and berries at home.
 Just throw pieces of frozen banana into blender, let it thaw a bit and blend until nice and creamy.
 It is delicious with just one ingredient, but you can add flavours such as a bit of coconut milk, vanilla, berries, cinnamon, pieces of dried fruit etc., or prepare an heavier ice-cream with coconut milk.

 I find soaked, rinsed and blended raw buckwheat to be the closest to ricotta.
 Add flavours (banana, berries or salt and lemon juice) and then coconut milk and cashews to make it creamier.
 Raw buckwheat ricotta recipe.

 There are plenty of plant-based yogurts in stores from oat to soy to coconut to rice.
-I have made Oat Yogurt.
+Check out my Homemade Cashew Yogurt.